bcgsc/AMPSeek/README.md

 ### Pipeline Input
 This pipeline only takes one input file, a FASTA file.
 The FASTA file contains the peptide sequences that are wanted to be predicted in antimicrobial property and toxicity.

-The default input is the example input `AMPSeek/data/AMPlify_AMP_test_common.fa`, a modified version of test file `ÀMPlify/data/AMPlify_AMP_test_common.fa`.
-It contains a peptide sequence that is known to be an AMP.
+The default input is the example input `AMPSeek/data/AMPSeek_data_10.fasta` which contains 10 peptides, a subsetted version of test file `ÀMPlify/data` files.
+We provide 3 more datasets of size 20, 100, and 200 in `AMPSeek/data/alternative_data` subfolder.

 Users can download their file from the internet using the flags:
 ```
-nextflow AMPSeek.nf --download_from <url> --download true
+nextflow AMPSeek.nf --download_from <url>
 ```

 One other option for users is to manually store the **FASTA** file that want to provide to the pipeline in the folder `AMPSeek/data`. **It is important for users to have only the file that they want to run in that folder, but nothing else.**